azaelcl/compared_translations_hcandersen_spanish/README.md

 # compared_translations_hcandersen_spanish

-Certainly!
-Here's a description for your project:

----

 ### Text Comparison Tool

 This is a desktop application for comparing two Spanish text documents (in `.docx` format).
 The application allows users to load and analyze the texts, and visualize the most frequently occurring words that are either nouns or adjectives.
 The analysis excludes conjunctions, prepositions, adverbs, and verbs.